 Choosing Air Purifiers for Asthma ControlTo fully control the amount of particulate matter in the air, it helps to have an air purifier that can remove and eliminate airborne pollutants, including mold spores, dust, dander, and pollen.
 Air purifiers for respiratory issues and asthma could be the key to greater comfort.

 Max HEPA Air PurifierThe Max HEPA air purifier delivers exceptional purification for your home by removing over 99% of all airborne particles, including much of the matter that is aggravating your asthma.

-Erik 650A Air PurifierYour home or office can have cleaner air with this amazing purifier, which has a MERV18 HEPA filter, one of the top ratings available on the market.
-The proprietary filter in the ERIK 650A gives you effective cleaning for mold, smoke, odors, and a wide range of gases.
+mod HEPA Air PurifierYour home or office can have cleaner air with this amazing purifier, which has a MERV17 HEPA filter, one of the top ratings available on the market.
+The proprietary filter in the mod gives you effective cleaning for mold, smoke, odors, and a wide range of gases.